penpot/penpot-docs/technical-guide/developer/frontend.md

 cd penpot/frontend
 ```

-3. Run the tests with `yarn`:
+3. Run the tests with <code class="language-bash">yarn</code>:

 ```bash
 yarn e2e:test
 ```

 > 💡 **TIP:** By default, the tests will _not_ run in parallel.
-You can set the amount of workers to run the tests with `--workers`.
+You can set the amount of workers to run the tests with <code class="language-bash">--workers</code>.
 Note that, depending on your machine, this might make some tests flaky.

 ```bash
 # run in parallel with 4 workers